Ruth-Mwangi/Github-Search/README.md

 # GithubSearch

+This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also look for repositories using the GitHub API to retrieve information.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
-It is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-A person can also look for repositories using the GitHub API to retrieve information.

 ## Author
 - [Ruth Mwangi](https://github.com/Ruth-Mwangi)